OzymandiasTheGreat/articles/backup-server/article.md

 ![DD-WRT port forwarding](./screenshots/dd-wrt_port_forwarding.png)

 Again, click the Add button.
 Enter a name for this port to make telling it apart easier.
 Choose TCP as the protocol.
 Leave the next field blank.
 Choose the port you'll connect to.
-Pretty much any port you can remember will do here, just don't use default ssh port (22).
+Pretty much any port you can remember will do here, just don't use the default ssh port (22).
 Enter your server's internal IP address.
 It's the one you set in the previous step.
 Enter the port on the server we'll be connecting to, which is 22 since we'll be doing everything over ssh.

 To configure any additional ports just follow the last paragraph.
 And we're done here.